The Clock

 The Clock was voiced by William Conrad, Charles Webster, and (in Australia) Hart McQuire.

-Nevertheless, the stories themselves are entertaining in both versions.
 The plots usually involve people in some sort of trouble or danger, which is then milked for the maximum amount of suspense that each situation could deliver.
-It wasn't unusual for someone to be killed before the thirty minutes ended.
+It wasn't unusual for someone to be killed before the half hour ended.

-William Conrad (and sometimes Charles Webster) voiced The Clock in its first (US) version.
+William Conrad (and sometimes Charles Webster) voiced The Clock in the American version.
+Gene Kirby was the announcer.

-Harp McQuire was the lighter voice of The Clock in Australia.
+Harp McQuire was the lighter sounding voice of The Clock in Australia.

 The Standard Intro: